 Spread the mixture into the prepared pan and gently push it up the sides to form the crust.

 In a clean bowl, whip the cream with sugar using an electric mixer until soft peaks form.
+Set this aside in the frige and use to assemble later.

 Once everything is cold, start assembling.
 Spread half the whipped cream over the cooled meringue crust, add the lemon filling, and top with the rest of the whipped cream.